karlrado/autoortho/docs/performance.md

 4. Click **Fetch Flight Data** after filing your flight plan in SimBrief
 5. Enable **Use Flight Data for Dynamic Zoom Level and Pre-fetching Calculations**

+> **Note:** You can load SimBrief flight data at any time — before or after pressing "Run".
+The toggle takes effect immediately, so you don't need to restart AutoOrtho or save the config when loading a flight plan mid-session.

 ### How It Works

 When SimBrief integration is enabled and flight data is loaded: